-If you are attending your first Rochester Philharmonic Orchestra concert, below are some frequently asked questions to help make your experience more enjoyable.
+If you are attending your first Rochester Philharmonic Orchestra concert, here are some frequently asked questions to help make your experience more enjoyable.

 What should I wear?

-Most concertgoers come in business or business casual clothing.
+Most concertgoers attend in business or business-casual clothing.
 You might prefer to be a little more dressed up, especially if it's a special occasion, or you might prefer to be a little more casual.

 When should I arrive?

 We try our best to begin all concerts on time.
-Therefore, we recommend that you try to arrive no later than 15 minutes before the concert is scheduled to begin, even earlier if you still need to purchase tickets.
-To help reduce distracting noises during the performances, there are designated pauses in each program when late arrivals will be able to be seated.
+Therefore, we recommend that you try to arrive no later than fifteen minutes prior to the scheduled start of the concert, and at least half an hour in advance if you still need to purchase tickets.
+To avoid distracting noises during the performances, there are designated pauses in each program when late arrivals can be seated.
 Unfortunately, some concerts have no late seating.
 To confirm a particular concert's late seating policy, please call the Eastman Theatre Box Office at 585-454-2100.
-If you have to leave a concert before its end, please do so between program works.
+If you have to leave a concert before its conclusion, please do so between program works.

 How long is a typical performance?